nitayya/Nitay/_posts/2020-04-18-Awesome-Data-Visualization-Mcdonald's-Menu.md

   - data
 ---

-This Posts shows an analyze i did of Mcdonalds Menu - i used data on all of the dishes from their menu and made some analyzing and insights with python libraries.
+This post shows an analysis that i've made of Mcdonalds Menu - The data i used holds information on all of the dishes from their menu, on top of that i made some analyzing and provide insights with python libraries.

 ```python
 # This Python 3 environment comes with many helpful analytics libraries installed